Sunday, March 2nd 2025, 1420-1730

 I was pretty strategic about my morning.
 Banking on no one coming into the store at 6 am, I decided to wash my hair in the sink.
 I’d purposely left some shampoo and conditioner in my resupply bag.
 My timing was perfect, as I got the deed done before anyone else came in.
 Lesson learned, I should have used a bottle for the rinsing, as this would have been easier.
 But I’d say it was a success.
 Don’t worry, I made sure to mop up any spilled water, leaving no mess.
 It was amazing how much better I felt after a few wet wipes, a clothes rinsing, and my hair wash.
 Who needs a shower?
 Incidentally, Carolyn told me they were building an RV park, so perhaps future hikers will indeed be able to take a shower in their proposed bath house.

 I limped into town with painful sores on the pads of my toes.
-They were not blisters, the skin was just rubbed raw from the sand and the horrendous condition of my socks.
+They were not blisters, the skin was just rubbed raw from the sand and the horrendous condition of my one pair of hiking socks.
 The material was so compressed and stiff, it was like a brillo pad.
 I was really hoping the gas station might sell some socks.
 They had every kind of Route 66 themed BS, including luggage?, but socks were not part of this extensive collection.
 They did have mens size 10-13 socks for $20, but they were way too big and also not hiking socks, despite being labeled such.
 So I did my best to wash and re-soften my 1 pair of Darn Toughs as best I could.
 I also applied copious amounts of Neosporin to my toes, plus some tape.
 It would have to do.

 Incredibly, my shoes were not a problem.
-Sure, the tread on the Vibram soles was showing a good amount of wear, but the uppers were in fantastic shape, with no holes.
-In Salome, I had to superglue the sole tips, as they were starting to separate, but my repair had held.
+Sure, the tread on the hearty Vibram soles was showing a good amount of wear, but the uppers were in fantastic shape, with no holes.
+In Salome, I had to superglue the toe caps, as they were starting to separate, but my repair had held.
 For the first time in all my hikes, I’d abandoned my Altras for a pair of Topo Ultraventure Pros.
-What a good decision that was!
+What a great decision that was!
 These shoes were rock stars!
 And to think, I got them for only $50 on Ebay, almost brand new.
+I also paired them with some Oboz insoles, which were just stiff enough to kind of act like rocks guards.
+In all this time, I hadn’t had one cactus spine go through to my foot and I barely felt the copious rocks.
+I would happily wear these same shoes for other hikes, probably never going back to my Altras.

 I looked hard through my maps for a decent wash to camp in, but the imagery showed almost nothing for the first 14 miles.
 I passed a few small hills with nice rock outcrops.
 I poked around for a bit, not quite finding what I was looking for.
 Finally I settled on a stand of yuccas, snuggling up close to them for a wind break.
 It worked pretty well.
 At least I had a very scenic view of the sunset!